Convex-Dev/design/cad/004_accounts/README.md

 Accounts are identified with an address, which are sequentially allocated in the form `#1567`

 Accounts are the primary means of managing security and access control for on-chain transactions.
 Any transaction executed by Convex must be associated with a user account and signed with a valid digital signature.
 This protects the user's account from unauthorised access.
 Any user account used in this way must have a 32-byte Ed25519 public key, of the form `0x9D98C7C6B9E89AEC23F4AF6D5175872C25982264AD91E95DC4B061EE3062BFD1`.
-If an account is not able to accept external transactions, it's public key is set to `nil`.
+If external transactions are not permitted for an account, its public key is set to `nil` (this is the case for autonomous actor accounts).

 Accounts also constitute the largest part of the on-chain CVM State.
 Accounts are used to store code and data, and to track holdings of various digital assets.
 In the future, accounts will probably constitute over 99% of the CVM State size - there isn't much else apart from data structure to support peers managing consensus and a little network-global data.